kakashihatakesh6/nimbus-hub-weather/README.md

 ## Features

--   Virtual keyboard with support for Hebrew, English, Arabic, Ukranian, Russian, Portuguese, Spanish, Macedonian, Hindi and Persian languages.
+-   Weather App with support for Temperature, .
--   Emoji keyboard for expressive input.
+-   Responsive UI with intuitive effects.
 -   Stylish and customizable interface.
 -   Undo and redo functionality.